assemblerflow/flowcraft/docs/user/basic_usage.rst

 Reports
 -------

-The primary report file of a FlowCraft pipeline is a JSON file that is stored in ``pipeline_reports/pipeline_report.json``.
+The reporting of a FlowCraft pipeline is save on a JSON file that is stored in ``pipeline_reports/pipeline_report.json``.
 To visualize the reports you'll just need to execute the following command in the folder where the pipeline was executed::